cridlin/power-flow-card/README.md

 ---
 A custom Lovelace card for visualizing real-time energy flow between grid, solar, battery, and home.
 Provides a clean, animated interface that makes it easy to understand how power is moving through your system.
+Forked, AI coding to meet my wants correcting power and energy confusion of the original, whilst displaying both.

 ---